shabyash/frontend-tech-test/README.md

 amount between currencies, and a list of currencies will be displayed on the right side of the display containing the current prices of various currencies against the selected base currency.

+You can swap the base and target currencies and the affected values will update automatically

 For getting the conversion rates, use this API: http://api.fixer.io/latest?base=GBP